CESNET/389ds-plugin-ssm/README.md

 ### MODIFIED-LDAP-ATTRIBUTE

-Comma separated list of attributes which modification causes ACTION.
-Any attribute can be addresed as '*'.
+A comma-separated list of attributes which modification causes ACTION.
+Any attribute can be addressed as '*'.

 ### FILTER